 Thyme - about a tablespoon fresh leaves, chopped - 1 tspn dried

-These are just a few of the herbs that I would use for herb butters - the quantities are rough guides for you - don't worry too much either way.
+These are just a few of the herbs that I would use to flavour - the quantities are rough guides for you - don't worry too much either way.